 Importing bank statements into reconciliation software means getting your client's raw transaction data — the credits, debits, and running balances from their bank — into your reconciliation workspace so that the matching, coding, and GST treatment can begin.
 Without that import step, there is nothing to reconcile.

-Reconlink supports three import methods.
-Which one you use depends on whether the client's bank is enrolled in the Australian Consumer Data Right (CDR) programme, and how hands-on you want the client to be.
+Reconlink supports two import methods.
+Which one you use depends on how hands-on you want the client to be.
 This guide walks through each method so you can pick the right one for each client you set up.

-If the client's bank is not CDR-enrolled, or the client prefers not to grant a live feed connection, email import is the next-best option.
+Email import is the lowest-friction option.
 Each client in Reconlink has a unique import email address in the format client-abc@import.reconlink.com.au.
 When a bank statement PDF or CSV is forwarded to that address, Reconlink parses it automatically and adds the transactions to the client's workspace.

 The bookkeeper does not need to download or upload anything.
 The client — or their bank, if the bank supports automated statement emails — simply forwards the statement when it arrives.